Noy0908/smart_remote/README.md

 Requirements
 ************

-- nRF Connect SDK v2.3.0
+- nRF Connect SDK v2.5.0
-- nRF52 series development kit
+- thingy52 as smart remote and nRF52840 as dongle.